 I have degenerative disc disease dislocation of 3 lumbar discs and disc herniation at l5/s1 and disc bulges on l3/4 l4/5 my doctor says he can't op why?

 Conservative surgeon: There are several possibilities.
 The surgeon may feel that your problem (s) will not be helped by surgery.
 Another possibility is the doctor doesn't want to operate at multiple levels.
 Spine surgeons usually don't want to operate unless they are sure surgery can help you.
 This is an excellent attitude. ...Read more

-Someone i know has a degenerative disc between L5 and s1 and arthritis in facet joints there.
+Someone I know has a degenerative disc between L5 and s1 and arthritis in facet joints there.
 Any help besides fusion and meds?
 Please help.
 Thank you

 Facet pain and DDD: Degenerative changes occur in the spine like wrinkles to skin.
 Most do not need surgery.
-Nsaid's, tylenol, ice/heat, salonpas hot patches, pilates/yoga/piyo are non-medical options.
+Nsaid's, tylenol, (acetaminophen) ice/heat, salonpas hot patches, pilates/yoga/piyo are non-medical options.
 Mckenzie pt is a great program, but requires a doc's rx.
 Bracing can help pain in some patients, but is expensive.
 Tens is a glorified heating pad, but if it helps there is no harm.
 Look for a diam investigation site. ...Read more

 Have had prolapsed disc between L5/S1 for several years, what type of neurological symptoms could this cause?